sig6774/sig6774/README.md

-# Warm Greetings!
+# Thank you for visiting!!
 ## I am Kyung Rok Moon from South Korea.

-### I am interested natural language processing, and mixed analysis of structured and unstructured data.
+### I am interested Graph Database, natural language processing, and mixed analysis of structured and unstructured data.

 ### I used to study Python and Java, AWS, Tigergraph, DataBase, Machine Learning, Web development skills such as Spring and JavaScript.
 ### Now I'm in charge of Graph DB(TigerGraph, Neo4j, AWS Neptune) in my Role.